 The Bachelor's exam (incl. open programme as per Chapter XIX of this BSc-EER) is passed with Summa Cum Laude (the highest distinction) if the student has obtained a weighted and not rounded average numerical score (GPA) of at least 9.00 for all the educational units combined, registered within the Bachelor's study programme and stated on the Bachelor's curricular transcript, on condition that no resit examinations have been taken and no fail, insufficient grade or 'no grade' (NG) has been obtained.
+A reasoned request can be submitted to the Board of Examiners to grant a Summa Cum Laude in spite of an obtained 'no grade' or participation in a resit due to personal circumstances as defined in Article 22.5 of the BSc EER as per the procedure on the SBE intranet.

-Article 14.5 Fraud/plagiarism and (Summa) Cum Laude
+Article 14.5 Irregularities and (Summa) Cum Laude

-Students who committed fraud/plagiarism and whose examination is completely or partially declared void or annulled are excluded from the (Summa) Cum Laude degree classification.
+Students who committed an irregularity (including fraud and/or plagiarism) and whose examination is completely or partially declared void or annulled are excluded from the (Summa) Cum Laude degree classification.